watou/vera-nest/README.md

 * The plugin stores your nest.com login credentials in plaintext in device variables which can be displayed clearly in UI5 and potentially other places.
 It is hoped that a more secure authentication and access control mechanism will be available in the future.

-* Updates to the state of the location, thermostat and humidistat devices can take up to the polling number of seconds (120 by default) to be reflected in the UPnP devices (or as quickly as 5 seconds).
-I believe that the current approach will work for almost all users, but please [contact me][me] if you have different needs.
+* Updates to the state of the location, thermostat, humidistat, smoke and carbon monoxide detector devices can take up to the polling number of seconds (120 by default) to be reflected in the UPnP devices (or as quickly as 5 seconds).

 [me]: http://forum.micasaverde.com/index.php?action=profile;u=19018

-* `BatteryLevel` percentage is tied to a voltage range of 3.6 to 3.9 volts.
+* For the thermostat, `BatteryLevel` percentage is tied to a voltage range of 3.6 to 3.9 volts.
 Any actual voltage below 3.6 is considered 0% and any voltage above 3.9 is considered 100%.
 (Battery level may be important to some users, as the battery is charged by leeching power during heating or cooling.
 If there is a problem, the battery level will continue to decline until the device turns off the proximity function, wi-fi and then itself.)

+* For the smoke/CO detector, `BatteryLevel` percentage is tied to a voltage range of 4200 to 5400 millivolts.
+Any actual millivoltage below 4200 is considered 0% and any millivoltage above 5400 is considered 100%.
+These numbers may change in the future, thereby altering the current percentage after the code change.

 * The humidistat device currently only implements the humidity sensor service, but as the [2nd generation Nest thermostats][2g] can also control humidifers and dehumidifiers, this device type will be extended to implement new services.

 [2g]: http://nest.com/blog/2012/10/02/the-next-generation-nest-thermostat/

 * The "Home/Away" device implements `urn:schemas-upnp-org:service:HouseStatus:1`, but since I didn't find an `S_HouseStatus1.xml` file in my Vera, one is packaged with the plugin.
 (This device also implements `urn:schemas-upnp-org:service:SwitchPower:1`.)

-* The thermostat device creates the `UserSuppliedWattage` variable, set initially to `0,0,0`, but it doesn't yet do anything else to implement the `urn:micasaverde-com:serviceId:EnergyMetering1` service.

 ## License ##